 Teaching

 My workshops are not aimed at absolute beginners.
+There are many photographers who can coach you through the basics.
 I aim to help people who are already shooting, are enthusiastic about their photography and looking to take their photos to the next level.
-But the best events are those when the photographers are from a range of levels.
-I always try and promote and open, sharing atmosphere and I am proud that you will learn from me and from each other on all my workshops.
-So all I ask is that you are enthusiastic about your photography, not condescending to those behind you on the learning curve, and always want to improve.
+But my best teaching events are those where the photographers do have a range of levels.
+I promote and open, sharing atmosphere and I am proud that you will learn from me and from each other on all my workshops.
+Many of the big-name contest winners that you’ll meet on my workshops were beginners themselves when they first joined me, and remember how much advice from the group helped them.
+And I trust them to be just as helpful.
+All I ask you is that you are enthusiastic about your photography, not condescending to those behind you on the learning curve, and want to improve.

 There is no minimum equipment requirement and non-photography partners are always welcome to take a place on the workshop.
-My workshops have always attracted many well known names from the winner’s circle of international underwater photography contests, but you won’t find big egos, just enthusiasts (the egomaniacs prefer to travel alone, and just don’t sign up to workshops).
-My workshop trips are typically pretty intensive, but nothing is compulsory.
-I like to make the most of every day and leave it up to you to decide what to skip.
+My workshops have always attracted many well known names from the contest winner’s circle, but you won’t find big egos, just enthusiasts (the egomaniacs prefer to travel alone).
+My workshop trips are typically intensive, but nothing is compulsory.
+I like to make the most of every day and you always have the option of skipping something.

 I try and make my different workshops as diverse as possible.
-I am very aware that many people join me on many workshops, so I attempt to vary the teaching focus on each, while not missing out telling you what is important.
-I am also aware that most people will have devoured my books before my workshops do not simply repeat the content from them.
-That said, I will always re-cover important topics and share what I feel is most valuable for you to know to produce stunning underwater images.
+Many individuals join me on multiple workshops, so I attempt to vary the teaching focus on each, while not missing out telling you what is important.
+I am also aware that most people will have devoured my books before my workshops, so do not simply repeat the content from them.
+That said, I will always re-cover important topics and share what I feel is most valuable for you to know that day.
 My workshops are always very interactive.
-I don’t teach from a script, the exact content of each workshop always varies depending on who is attending, the questions the group asks along the way.
+I don’t teach from a script, the exact content of each workshop always varies depending on who is attending, the questions the group asks and anything unexpected that the diving serves up.
 And even with the workshops that I run annually, the teaching content continues to evolve each time I run them.
 Which also keeps it interesting for me!

-Teaching is typical in the form of illustrated talks, pre-dive chats, and group image review sessions.
-I am always happy to help one to one – where time permits, but I do not usually teach underwater (apart from pointing you towards good shots, or modelling in your pictures) as I have seen many times it too often results in confused messages and wasted time all-round.
+Teaching is typical in the form of illustrated talks, pre-dive tips, and group image review sessions.
+I am always happy to help one to one – where time permits – and I am renowned for my ability to diagnose and fix camera gear in the field.
+I do not teach underwater (apart from pointing you towards good subjects, or modelling in your pictures) as I have seen many times it results in confused messages and wasted time all-round.
+Many photographers comment they hear my voice advising them when they shoot anyway!

 The key component of all my workshops is the diving, which is focused entirely on photography.
 I always try and give everyone as much freedom underwater as is possible and try to maximise the amount of time in the water each day.
 But I do ask the photographers on my trips to respect the marine environment as they shoot.
-I also try and work as hard as I can to help you and your photography.
-I am always happy to answer questions, look at images and sort out gear and problems.
-I have fixed hundreds of underwater camera systems for people down the years to keep them shooting!
+And I try to set a good example in this.
+I always try and work as hard as I can to help you and your photography, and I think someone has always commented on how much energy I have on each of the 150 workshops I’ve done so far.
+I just find seeing marine life and helping people with their photography so energising.

 Below: Behind The Scenes In Raja Ampat 2024